th2-net/th2-docs/content/common/infrastructure/infra-components/th2-infra-operator.md

 - Generates RabbitMQ configs for each resource that needs it.
 - Generates [gRPC](https://grpc.io/docs/) configs for each resource that needs it.

 Mostly, **infra-operator** communicates with other infra components using Kubernetes as an intermediary.
 All the interconnections are displayed on the diagram below.

 [![img](/img/boxes/exactpro/infra-operator/operator-functionality.png)](https://www.plantuml.com/plantuml/png/XP0nQyCm48Lt_OgRsibBnr92e4kXJI66TWaTPFlP4aYw89qwvhTNDaLs0gNhlUyxlTC-YOwIlLCEev0mHJiPeS56z68vAB7YG2qx48yavg6nOOowuJEY5evAdTQXdo8ztPKaSTXzaKvK9YkmMajMLvmCdB_EJ0rx3XBPqMlk40C4gOvQtNLM3aUbAawNVDbjs4TwiqdWQIpP2vnluQ0JA9y7FUzQnU5Af5ypBEPpMmKr7zaqD-n11prX_f_2tjUr2rbxLkoOaV4Vz6auIOLktwpOvgYap9_qnr9_M_fTY_q6jKYSOr_aFSAGlVi1)

 ## Configuration

 Settings for **infra-operator** should be defined in the `infraOperator` section of the values file.
-They will be applied during deployment of **th2-infra** into the Kubernetes cluster.
+They will be applied during deployment of **infra** into the Kubernetes cluster.

 All possible parameters with the descriptions are provided below: